 On the flip side, I feel like maybe there is less overall team participation.
 For example, choosing someone to run the sync seemed a bit painful.
 I wonder if some folks were holding back thoughts and ideas as it seemed like not everyone spoke (i.e. in psychological safety speak they call this turn-taking).

 Also, I wasn't a part of the 2nd half, but I was talking to Li and the idea of "UBAD" came to me.
 I wonder if folks are having a hard time coming to decisions because we don't all share the same understanding, belief, and advocacy for OKRs.....
-Anyways, just thinking out loud here. :) Created over 1 year ago
+Anyways, just thinking out loud here. :) Created almost 2 years ago

 2 people found this

 I'm wearing a 'red hat' here so bear with me: When we did the individual personal vision setting way back when, one of things important to me was to "build a waste repellent, fail-friendly, experiment friendly environment."I found this sync a bit frustrating because to me, the conversation violated this.